 How to Apply for a Colombia Marriage Visa

-You can apply for a Colombia marriage visa online.
+You apply for a Colombia marriage visa online in Colombia.
 In addition, you can obtain Colombian visas at Colombian consulates around the world.
 In the U.S., Colombia has consulates located in Atlanta, Boston, Chicago, Houston, Los Angeles, Miami, Orlando, Newark, New York, San Francisco and Washington DC.

 The Colombian visa process is fairly easy as it’s done online.
 You can apply for a Colombia visa online here.
 This application will require scans of all required documents in PDF files plus the photo in jpg format.
 In addition, a detailed guide for applying online is found here.